c4software/tweet_planner/README.md

 # Tweet planner

-The goal of this python script is to tweet automatically list of « message » to your twitter Account.
+The goal of this python script is to tweet automatically a queue of « message » to your twitter Account.

 ### Installation